Huskyeder/stackato-doc/admin/console/index.rst

 With a Free License Key you can create a :ref:`Stackato cluster <cluster-setup>` using up to 20GB of memory.
 Click the **Get a Free License** button to register on the ActiveState website.
 Paste the generated key in the **License Key** field to activate.

-For clusters larger than 20GB with technical support, contact stackato-sales@activestate.com for Stackato Enterprise pricing and options.
+For clusters larger than 20GB with technical support, contact `ActiveState Sales <http://www.activestate.com/contact-stackato?intcmp=contact&intdet=stackato-home>`_ for Stackato Enterprise pricing and options.